-This bill addresses the handling of court records in eviction actions governed by the residential landlord and tenant act in Kansas.
-It mandates that court records related to such eviction actions be automatically sealed, ensuring confidentiality for the tenant and limiting access to only specific parties, including the tenant, the court, and the court clerk.
-The bill also stipulates that certain violations of this act will be considered unconscionable acts under the Kansas consumer protection act.
-Additionally, it requires mediation in eviction cases unless the court determines that mediation would not materially assist the parties involved.
+This bill addresses eviction actions governed by the residential landlord and tenant act in Kansas, introducing several key provisions aimed at protecting tenants.
+It mandates that court records related to eviction cases be automatically sealed, ensuring confidentiality for the tenant and limiting access to the court, the tenant, and their legal representatives.
+The bill also stipulates that certain violations of this act will be considered unconscionable acts under the Kansas consumer protection act, allowing for private actions to seek relief.
+Additionally, mediation is required in eviction cases unless the court determines it would not materially assist the parties involved.

 Furthermore, the bill outlines the conditions under which sealed records may be unsealed, primarily focusing on the outcomes of the eviction actions.
-It establishes a process for the automatic expungement of certain eviction records after a specified period, provided that any judgments have been satisfied.
-The bill amends several existing statutes to incorporate these provisions and repeals outdated sections, thereby streamlining the legal framework surrounding eviction actions in Kansas.
+It establishes a process for the automatic expungement of certain eviction judgments after two years if the judgment is satisfied, while also allowing for exceptions based on subsequent judgments.
+The bill amends existing statutes related to eviction procedures, including provisions for electronic appearances and mediation requirements, and repeals outdated sections to streamline the legal framework surrounding eviction actions.

 Statutes affected: As introduced: 60-2617, 61-3804, 58-2540, 61-3806, 61-3807